ParkAmber/frontend-portfolio-photoshop/README.md

 ### **Summary:**
 This project is a Photoshop function tool where I implemented core functionalities such as "Rotate," "Filter," "Crop," "Draw," and "Sticker."
 To realize these features, I predominantly utilized React, Fabric.js, and the React-image-crop library.

-### **Project Planning Purpose:**
+### **Project Objective:**
-During my time as a web designer, I extensively utilized various photo editing tools.
-In observing the widespread use of photo editing by individuals nowadays, I was inspired to create my own photo editing tool.
-The goal was to incorporate key functionalities that I found essential while using existing tools.
-This inspiration led to the initiation of the development process for a comprehensive photo editing application.
+In my role as a web designer, I delved into the proficient use of various photo editing tools.
+Observing the widespread adoption of photo editing among individuals, I was inspired to create a customized photo editing tool.
+The primary goal was to seamlessly integrate essential functionalities drawn from my experience with existing tools.
+This inspiration fueled the initiation of the development journey for a comprehensive photo editing application.

 ### **Development Goals:**
 Understanding of relevant libraries and Canvas to build powerful and interactive applications.